pybind/pybind11/docs/advanced/cast/custom.rst

     print(A())

-To register the necessary conversion routines, it is necessary to define a `type_caster` class, and register it with the other pybind11 casters:
+To register the necessary conversion routines, it is necessary to define a caster class, and register it with the other pybind11 casters:

 .. code-block:: cpp